emadurandal/GLBoost/README.md

 * Safari
 * iOS Safari
 * Android Chrome

+## Unsupported Browsers

 * Microsoft Edge (Xbox One included)
-* Internet Explorer 11 (note that [browser-polyfill.min.js](https://cdnjs.com/libraries/babel-core/5.8.34) is required)
+* Internet Explorer

+Microsoft Edge was previously supported but support temporarily suspended at this time.
+Support will resume in the near future.

 ## How to use